NATIONAL STUDY OF PLAYGROUNDS

 10 Major US Cities

-This project is a partnership with Dr. Deborah Cohen of the RAND Corporation and Dr. Thomas McKenzie, professor emeritus of San Diego State University.
+Dr. Deborah Cohen of Kaiser Permanente and Dr. Thomas McKenzie, professor emeritus of San Diego State University.

 This project is funded by the National Institute of Health.

 Began Fall 2019, to be completed Fall 2023